-Associate of Science Transfer in Computer Science
+Associate of Science Transfer in Computer Science Overview

-Overview

 The Associate of Science Transfer in Computer Science (AST-CS) degree is designed for students planning to transfer credits to an Oregon public university and seek entry into that institution's Computer Science program.
-Students completing the AST-CS will have met the lowerdivision General Education requirements of an Oregon public university's baccalaureate degree program.
-Students transferring will have junior status for registration purposes.
+Students completing the AST-CS will have met the lower-division General Education requirements of an Oregon public university's baccalaureate degree program.
+Students transferring will have junior status for registration purposes, if all university-specific requirements have been met.